conservatives and their

 Genesis 19 discusses an incident of attempted same-sex rape -- apparently by heterosexual male perpetrators.
 The men's intent was to humiliate two visitors to the city of Sodom.
 Rape is, of course, unrelated to consensual same-gender sexual activity within a loving, committed LGBT relationship.

 - Jude 7's reference to "strange flesh" appears to be related to bestiality -- sex between members of two different species -- not homosexuality.
-In this case it would have involved forced sex by humans with two unwilling angels as victims.
+In this case it would have involved forced sex by humans with unwilling angels as victims.

-Romans 1 discussed a pagan orgy in which a group of former Christian men and women were condemned for engaging in same-gender sexual behavior.
+Romans 1 discusses a pagan orgy in which a group of former Christian men and women were condemned for engaging in same-gender sexual behavior.
 This was described as sinful since it was an activity that violated their fundamental heterosexual nature.

 The other three or four biblical passages appear to be ambiguous, at least when analyzed in their original Hebrew or Greek, and interpreted by more liberal and progressive Christians.